 A meticulous red team test will depict risks and vulnerabilities regarding:

 Information Security and Technology- Phishing, appliances, sensitive data, routers, applications, networks, switches, etc.

 People- Business partners, employees, departments, independent contractors, etc.

 The principle of red teaming is analogous to the old sports saying, “The best offense is a good defense.”
-Red teaming aids a business to remain ready for action while securing its business interests by influencing social engineering and physical, application, and network penetration testing to find customs in order to shore your defenses.
+It aids a business to remain ready for action while securing its business interests by influencing social engineering and physical, application, and network penetration testing to find customs in order to shore your defenses.

 At the time of red team engagements, extremely skilled security professionals endorse attack scenarios to disclose the possible hardware, physical, software, and human vulnerabilities.
-Red team engagements also help to spot opportunities for malicious insiders and bad actors to compromise organizations’ systems and networks or enable data breaches.
+The engagements also help to spot opportunities for malicious insiders and bad actors to compromise organizations’ systems and networks or enable data breaches.
 It has been observed that around 6% to 28% of the attacks are generally accomplished with help of ex or current employees of the infected companies.

 The key purpose of red teaming is to examine and strengthen the company’s ability to identify and respond to advanced cyber-attacks which includes Advance Persistent Threat (APT).